Get Your Students Talking! TEFL Discussion Questions & Activities for Adults

 Hobbies

-Most students, regardless of whether they’re beginners or advanced, love talking about their hobbies, interests, or free time activities!
+Most students, whether they’re beginners or advanced, love talking about their hobbies, interests, or free time activities!
 Let your learners elaborate on their favorite music, books, sports, or anything they’re passionate about.
 You can also get their reviews on artists, authors, or even new album releases of the singers or bands that they like.

 Work/career